stakewise/js-sdk/README.md

 ### Before start
-Install pre-commit hook to run tests before each commit:

-`npm run prepare`
+Call `npm run prepare`.
+It will prepare all packages for further development:
+- Install common dependencies

-If there are failed tests, the commit will be blocked.
+- Install pre-commit hook to run tests before each commit (if there are failed tests, the commit will be blocked)
+- Install dependencies for all packages
+- Generate types for abis in stakewise-methods

 ### Build packages
 To build all packages call command `npm run build` from the